My name is Rick

 sure what happened myself.
 Not once did I catch a

 leprechaun pulling a lever or an angel dragging someone

 over to help me.
 Whatever was happening to me was

 being done outside of my awareness.
 All I had to go on was my

 intuition that something special, something highly out of

 the ordinary, was taking place.
-I decided I would do
+In the end, I decided

-the best I could do to tell my story and let people draw
+all I could do was tell my story and let people draw

 their own conclusions.